Exercise and Mental Health

 6. Exercise helps improve your self-esteem!
 Let’s face it, when you look good, you feel good!
 If you can look in the mirror, or try on clothes and like what you see, that is a definite bonus.
 Confidence is key to improving mental health and exercise (combined with a healthy diet) can help you achieve this!

 I hope I’ve convinced you.
 If life’s stresses are weighing heavily on you, consider starting an exercise program.
 Even if you’ve had a horrible day or you’re more stressed than usual, that is an even more compelling reason to exercise!
 Even though it’s tempting on those kind of days to head to the couch after work with a giant bowl of noodles and/or doughnuts and watch TV until your misery disappears, it’s just not productive. (to either your mental health or your waistline) Getting in a good workout will help benefit you a lot more in the long run, especially if you make it a daily habit.
 Pick something you enjoy, whether it be dance, cycling, running, taking a class or just getting out for a brisk walk it will help immensely.
 Yoga and meditation classes are also very popular and can also go a long way to help deal with stress.
 Just remember to make sure you get a good balance of cardio-vascular exercise, strength training, and core or yoga classes in your exercise routines and your body and your mental health will thank you.

-Produced by Kathleen and Ron ZalkoTags: fitness, fitness in Vancouver, Gyms & fitness centres Vancouver, mental health, Pilates, Ron Zalko Fitness and Yoga, strength training, weight training, workout, yoga
+Produced by Ron ZalkoTags: fitness, fitness in Vancouver, Gyms & fitness centres Vancouver, mental health, Pilates, Ron Zalko Fitness and Yoga, strength training, weight training, workout, yoga